DISTINCTION BETWEEN UNSECURED AND SECURED CREDITORS

 MY CREDITORS, WHO Remain UNSECURED?

 Unsecured creditors rank after secured and preferential creditors on the payment tree.
 Unsecured creditors, however, have no security over company assets.
-Therefore they often do not receive money when compared to preferential and secured creditors.
+Therefore, they often do not receive money compared to preferential and secured creditors.

 Distinction Between Unsecured And Secured Creditors – UNSECURED CREDITORS

 If your company has received a winding-up petition, then ACT FAST.
-Make contact with HBG ADVISORY to ensure you keep as many resolution options available open as possible.
+Dealing with a winding up petition swiftly is important.
+Make contact with HBG ADVISORY to ensure you keep as many resolution options open as possible.

 UNSECURED CREDITOR Examples?

-TRADE SUPPLIERS – Supplying good etc. to the company
+TRADE SUPPLIERS – Supplying goods etc. to the company

 CONTRACTORS – Those who carry work on behalf of the company.